DO YOU NEED A SPINAL TAP FOR LYME DISEASE

 Do I need a spinal tap to diagnose Lyme disease?

 Most patients do not need a spinal tap for Lyme disease diagnosis.
-Spinal taps are indicated when meningitis or encephalitis is suspected, or when ruling out other serious neurologic conditions.
-Chronic neurologic Lyme can usually be diagnosed clinically without CSF testing.
+Spinal taps are primarily indicated when meningitis, encephalitis, or another serious neurologic condition is suspected.

 Can a normal spinal tap rule out neurologic Lyme disease?

-No. The Logigian study showed 25 of 27 patients with chronic neurologic Lyme had negative spinal fluid antibody testing despite confirmed disease.
-Normal CSF does not exclude neuroborreliosis.
+No. The Logigian study showed that 25 of 27 patients with chronic neurologic Lyme had negative spinal fluid antibody testing despite confirmed disease.

-What are the risks of spinal tap for Lyme disease?
+What are the risks of a spinal tap?

-What should I do if my doctor insists on a spinal tap?
+What should I ask before agreeing to a spinal tap?

 Clinical Takeaway